learn-co-curriculum/dsc-distance-metrics-lab/README.md

 ## Summary

 Great job!
-Now that you know how to calculate distance metrics, you can easily apply this to writing a K-Nearest Neighbors classifer from scratch!
+Now that you know how to calculate distance metrics, you can easily apply this to writing a K-Nearest Neighbors classifier from scratch!